alessiosac/virtualNetwork/README.md

 *VirtualNetwork*

-This project is written in Java and requires `JRE 1.8` or later.
+This project is written in Java and requires `JRE 1.8`.

 **How to run:**